kipe-io/kipes-sdk/README.md

 - Java 11
 - Maven 3.6.3
-- access to confluent cloud
+- access to confluent cloud, NOTE: this all was tested only with kafka@confluent
 - (bash, kafka cmdline tools for our commandline tools)

 ## Setup local kafka commandline config